Hey there, genius!

-I help researchers write more competitive grant proposals so they can get funded, focus on their research, and advance their careers.
+I help early career researchers write more competitive grant proposals so they can get funded, focus on their research, and advance their careers.

-I help them get funded by making their grant proposals clear, persuasive, and strategic.
-I work mostly with PIs in clinical and biomedical sciences who are applying for big CIHR and NIH grants.
+I help you get funded by making your grant application clear, compelling, and persuasive.
+I work mostly with PIs in clinical and biomedical sciences who are applying for big CIHR and NIH grants, but I work on applications to other health research funding agencies too.
 Since I started my business in 2016 I’ve helped PIs win more than $13.5 Million in operating funds, and I have a success rate of 42% - double the success rate at NIH and triple the success rate at CIHR.

-I work with scrappy, passionate, brilliant people.
-People who are driven by curiosity (and—let’s face it—a sometimes self-destructive need to achieve).
+I work with people who are driven by curiosity (and—let’s face it—a self-destructive need to achieve).
 People who have, like, seven different jobs because they're so good that people keep asking them to do more.
 People who don't buy into the stuffy, hierarchical part of academia—they just live with it so they can nerd out on their own stuff.

-I do my best to make my job (and my interactions with clients) as as fun and informal as possible, because honestly?
+I do my best to make my job (and my interactions with you) as as fun and informal as possible, because honestly?
 Grant writing is HARD.
-The least I can do is make the experience as painless as possible.
+The least I can do is make the experience a teensy bit joyful.
 But don’t be fooled: the writing part, the advice I offer, is as serious and professional as it gets.

 If that's your style, we'll get on like a house on fire.

 Or my 42% success rate (57% for NIH)?
 High School Overachiever Sarah is horrified that I scored 42% on something, but she doesn’t even know that this is an actual job, so.

 Here’s the thing, though: we might not be a great fit.
 I’m dead serious about (and very good at) the actual work I do, and I definitely don’t screw around when it comes to deadlines.
 But otherwise?
 I’m a human person who left a pretty sweet gig in academia because I found it to be WAY too traditional and hierarchical and unwelcoming.